psalaets/ps-if/README.md

 # ps-if

-Combines ngIf and ngShow using a timeout to switch between them.
+Angular directive that combines ngIf and ngShow using a timeout to switch between them.

 ## What this does